Bloomington High School Newsletter

-Our Entire Guidance Department is dedicated to helping our students be successful at BHS.
+Our entire Guidance Department would like to send a warm welcome to our new and returning students and families.
+We have a dedicated and hardworking staff who are looking forward to another great school year.
 Please feel free to contact our department if we may be of assistance with academic and future planning, social/emotional needs of students, and college/career planning.

 Year-Round Annual Review IEP Conferences

-Annual review conferences for students receiving IEP services will continue throughout the school year.
+Annual review conferences for students receiving IEP services has begun and will continue throughout the school year.
 Your student's case manager will contact you with regard to scheduling the meeting at a time that works for all involved.
 You will also be notified, in writing, as to the date and time of the meeting as a follow up from the initial contact.
 Please contact your student’s case manager with questions regarding the annual review process, including requests for changes.
-Please feel free to contact Mrs. Whalen, School Psychologist and Annual Review Coordinator, NCSP, at 828-5201, extension 5114.
-We look forward to meeting with each parent and student during the 2018-19 school year.
+Please feel free to contact Mrs. Michels, School Social Worker and Annual Review Coordinator at 828-5201 extension 5116.
+We look forward to meeting with each parent and student during the 2019-2020 school year.

 HEARTLAND COMMUNITY COLLEGE PARTNERSHIP

 Our partnership with Heartland Community College continues for another year.
-We welcome Angela Whitehead as the new representative for Bloomington High School.
-Angela will be here to assist students in the application process, answering any questions regarding the college, as well as making students familiar with the scholarship opportunities.
+We welcome Morgan Lord as the new representative for Bloomington High School.
+Morgan will be here to assist students in the application process, answer any questions regarding the college as well as making students familiar with the scholarship opportunities.
 She will meet with students in the library twice a month.
 Below are the dates that she will be available this semester.
-Angela will be at BHS from 8:00-1:45 on this date: April 11th and April 25th
+Morgan will be at BHS from 8:00 AM-1:45 PM on these dates:

 · October 3rd, 17th, and 31st